Can strength training affect sleep?

 2. Effects of strength training on sleep quality

-To answer the question of whether strength training has an impact on sleep, we need to familiarize ourselves with the current body of research.
-To this end, we can take a look at three investigations that offer different perspectives (Bennie & Tittlbach, 2020; Kovacevic et al. , 2018; Santiago et al. , 2022).
+In order to answer the question of whether strength training has an influence on sleep, we need to familiarize ourselves with the current studies.
+To this end, we can take a look at three studies that offer different perspectives (Bennie & Tittlbach, 2020; Kovacevic et al., 2018; Santiago et al., 2022).

-The first study examined the effects of 12 weeks of resistance training on sleep quality, sleep duration, and daytime sleepiness in healthy adolescents (Santiago et al. , 2022).
-Training was performed three times a week in a rep range of 10-12 reps, completed in three sets of each exercise.
-The strength training was based on eight exercises to target the entire body in each workout (leg extensions, hamstrings, calf raises, leg presses, bench presses, bicep curls, tricep extensions, and lat pulldowns).
-The results show that the general sleep quality of the subjects had improved significantly after 12 weeks and that there was also a trend towards less daytime sleepiness.
-A control group that did not exercise, however, could not improve their sleep quality and daytime sleepiness.
-The fact that strength training has a positive effect on sleep was not only evident in this study.
+The first work examined the effects of 12 weeks of strength training on sleep quality, sleep duration and daytime sleepiness in healthy adolescents (Santiago et al., 2022).
+Training was performed three times per week in a rep range of 10-12 repetitions, completed in three sets per exercise.
+Strength training was based on eight exercises to target the entire body in each training session (leg extensions, leg curls, calf raises, leg presses, bench presses, bicep curls, triceps extensions, and lat pulldowns).
+The results show that the general sleep quality of the test subjects had improved significantly after 12 weeks and that daytime sleepiness also tended to be less.
+However, a control group that did not exercise was unable to improve their sleep quality or daytime sleepiness.
+The fact that strength training has a positive effect on sleep was not only clear in this study.

-The work of Bennie & Tittlbach analyzed the data from the online questionnaires or paper questionnaires from the "Gesundheit in Deutschland aktuell" project from 2014.
-To do this, the researchers had access to the data of 23,635 people who were over 18 years old.
-The researchers looked at data from over 23,000 people over the age of 18 and checked whether those who did some form of strength training had better sleep quality.
-And indeed, the analysis showed that people who did strength training tended to have better sleep quality - completely independent of sociodemographic/lifestyle-related factors (e.g. B gender, age, socioeconomic position, alcohol, smoking, BMI and chronic diseases) and endurance training.
+The work of Bennie & Tittlbach analyzed the data from the online questionnaires or paper questionnaires from the “Health in Germany Current” project from 2014.
+To do this, the researchers had access to data from 23,635 people who were over 18 years old.
+The researchers examined data from over 23,000 people over the age of 18 and tested whether those who did some form of strength training had better sleep quality.
+And the analysis actually showed that people who did strength training tended to have better sleep quality - regardless of socio-demographic/lifestyle-related factors (e.g. b gender, age, socioeconomic position, alcohol, smoking, BMI and chronic diseases) and endurance training.

-The last paper I would like to present, in 2018, examined all previously published studies looking at the effect of acute resistance training (ie. H fewer than four workouts) and chronic strength training (ie. H more than four training units) on sleep duration and sleep quality in people of all ages, genders and health conditions (from healthy to sick).
-However, the study could not find any direct positive or negative influence of strength training on the duration of sleep, and the results on the development of sleep quality were also somewhat inconsistent.
-Two out of three studies showed that acute strength training improved sleep quality.
-An improvement in subjective sleep quality could be observed across several studies in people who engaged in chronic strength training, while sleep duration was only affected to a limited extent.
+The last work I would like to present examined in 2018 all studies published up to that point that dealt with the effects of acute strength training (i.e. H less than four training sessions) and chronic strength training (i.e. H more than four training sessions) on sleep duration and sleep quality in people of all ages, genders and health conditions (from healthy to sick).
+However, the study could not determine any direct positive or negative influence of strength training on sleep duration and the results on the development of sleep quality were also somewhat inconsistent.
+In two of three studies, acute strength training showed improved sleep quality.
+In people who did chronic strength training, an improvement in subjective sleep quality was observed across several studies, while sleep duration was only influenced to a limited extent.
 However, there are few well-controlled studies that have examined the effects of resistance training on sleep duration and sleep quality.

 3. Can strength training improve sleep?